the shame & silence

-Hi, my name's Rosie and I'm the blog author of Talking About BPD.
-When I was in my early twenties, I was diagnosed with borderline personality disorder (known as BPD for short) in 2014 after many years of mental health problems.
+Hi, my name's Rosie and I'm the author of Talking About BPD.
+I was first diagnosed with borderline personality disorder (known as BPD for short) in 2014 after many years of struggling with very intense, quickly-changing emotions.

 This diagnosis came as a relief to me because it gave me some understanding of my experiences.
-However, at the same time I was horrified and distressed by the stigma surrounding this condition.
+However, at the same time I was horrified by the stigma surrounding this condition.
 I felt completely silenced by the prejudices that many healthcare professionals and the general public have about BPD.
 To add fuel to this fire, I had no specialist professional support, nobody to relate to and had no clue how to manage my BPD.